geological-survey-of-queensland/geological-properties-database/README.md

 * Examples: concentrations, quality, reserve size

 ## The Geological Properties Database
-The Geological Survey of Queensland is creating a new Geological Properties database to:
+The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.

+### Objectives of the Geological Properties Database
 * Replace the existing Surface Geology functionality in the MERLIN system.
 * Replace the Cores and Cuttings functionality in MERLIN.
 * Replace the Mineral Occurrences functionality in MERLIN.